Hans and Franz: Cultural references

 NASA's two crawler-transporters—large diesel-powered transport devices used since 1965 to carry heavy launch loads to the launch site, including fully assembled spacecraft from the Apollo, Skylab, and Shuttle eras—are also nicknamed "Hans" (CT-1) and "Franz" (CT-2).

 In the popular MMO World of Warcraft, Hans'gar and Franzok are twin brothers in the Blackrock Foundry raid.
 With a throwback to the Saturday Night Live characters, Franzok can be heard yelling "Hear me now and believe me later!"

 In Sesame Street Season 38 Episode 5, Hansel and Gretel introduce themselves and reference the Hans and Franz tagline "We just want to pump...you up!" changed to "We just want to throw...bread crumbs!"

 German supermodel Heidi Klum nicknamed her breasts Hans and Franz.
 However, given the differing nationalities (Klum is German and Franz and Hans are Austrian), it has never been confirmed if this was in homage to the SNL sketch, nor has she made mention as such.

+In the Teenage Mutant Ninja Turtles (1987) Cartoon series, Season 5, Episode 14 on Amazon Prime, titled "Leonardo Cuts Loose," the Turtles encounter an Arnold Schwarzenegger-like enemy named Wally Airhead who has muscleman henchmen named Hans and Fitz.
+All of the enemies are very muscular and speak with Austrian accents.
+Wally says "I'll be back" several times throughout the episode.